pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

 Through GitHub Actions, the test suite (using `pytest`) will be run through on different OSs and python versions.
 To make sure that your tests are working properly (at least on your OS/python version), at the very least you should run `pytest` from the root directory before any pull requests

 # Adding modules
-The goal of `PfyMU` is to have one package with a defined architechture that allows for easy pipeline generation with multiple stages that may or may not depend on previous stages.
+The goal of `scikit-imu` is to have one package with a defined architechture that allows for easy pipeline generation with multiple stages that may or may not depend on previous stages.
 To that end, there are several pre-defined base classes that will help setting up modules that are intended to directly interface with the pipeline infrastructure.

 While you should fully read this document, there is the option to create a template module that will take care of some of the boilerplate that has to be present (and is described below).
 If you want to use this, from the root directory, run